bio-ontology-research-group/DeepMOCCA/step-by-step/README.md

-# Deep Multi Omics CanCer Analysis (DeepMOCCA) - User Guide on Training the Model
+# Instructions on training DeepMOCCA using TCGA data

 ## Installation requirements